amardesi/n2t-ui/ark_ids.rst

 That service name, or the "Name Mapping Authority" (NMA), is mutable and replaceable, as neither the web server itself nor the current web protocols are expected to last longer than the identified objects.
-The immutable, globally unique identifier follows the "ark:" label.
+The immutable, globally unique identifier follows the "``ark:``" label.
 This includes a "Name Assigning Authority Number" (NAAN) identifying the naming organization, followed by the name that it assigns to the object.
 Please visit the `NAAN request form`_ if you are interested in generating and using ARKs for your information objects.